thorstenkramm/ansible-by-examples/README.md

 This repository contains a collection of playbooks, plays, roles and inventories demonstrating how to manage a network, users, and applications.

-> 🛑This **is not a beginners guide!** You must be very familiar with Linux system administration, particularly with
+> 🛑 This **is not a beginners guide!** You must be very familiar with Linux system administration, particularly with
 > key-based SSH authentication.

 All recipes and approaches demonstrated her refer to Debian and Ubuntu only.
 If you are managing RPM-based distros this